Why Couples Therapy Works

 -

-You'll both learn how to reach instead of retreat, how to slow down and soften rather than lash out.
+You'll both learn how to reach instead of retreat, how to slow down and soften rather than lash out, and when you mess up (because you will!) you'll learn how to repair.

-Couples can't do this on their own because you are so important to each other.
+Couples can't do this on their own because you are so important to each other and every eye-roll or sigh you make meaning about.
 I can help you do this - I'm the benevolent outsider you need right now and I have the chops and the experience to help you.

 Is our relationship too far gone for therapy to help?